 In the Mood to Write

-A big part of the process requires me to be in the right mood in order to write well.
-I also require this uplifting mindset to properly edit, market and accomplish other book-related tasks.
-To fully explain this topic, I need to wind the clock back to the beginning of my writing adventure.
+In previous articles, I discussed the source of my story ideas but have not addressed getting them out of my bonkers mind.
+While my methods are typical of most authors, there are some nuances.
+A big part of the process requires me to be in the right mood.
+To fully explain this concept, I need to rewind the clock back to the beginning of my writing adventure.

-During a fun period of unemployment, I found myself with a lot of time.
-I spent the majority of this time thinking up business ideas and trying to turn them into reality.
-From an early age, I wanted to be a writer and unemployment offered me the opportunity.
-On, 3/12/2016 at 4:29 PM, I took the leap.
+During a fun period of unemployment, I had a lot of time.
+I spent most days thinking up business ideas and trying to turn them into reality.
+It was not going well, and I decided to try the highly profitable publishing world.
+So, on 3/12/2016 at 4:29 PM, I leaped into pure profit.

-What about the bad parts of writing?
-Once in the mood, I can market without getting angry and I look forward to finding errors while self-editing.
-I now understand that writing is different from other activities.
-For example, I don’t need to be in the mood to pull weeds.
-I simply push through the negative emotion and begin a mindless unpleasant task.
+Writing is different from non-creative activities.
+For example, I do not need to be in the mood to pull weeds.
+I push through the negative emotion and begin a mindless, unpleasant task.

 How do I know I am in the mood?
 Simple.
 I appreciate the moment.
-Writing is fun, exciting, challenging and rewarding.
-In a way, I turn off the non-creative part of my mind and become the magical author.
+Writing is fun, exciting, challenging, and rewarding.
+The non-creative part of my mind is off, and I have become a magical author.
 This person has the freedom to create an imaginary world.
 I put myself into the story as the character.
 What are they thinking?
 Why did they do that?
 How should they react?
-What would really upset them?
+What would upset them?
 As I self-edit, I concentrate on sentence structure and logic.
-I also think about the big picture and how each sentence relates to the overall story.
+I also think about the big picture and how each sentence relates to the story.

-Writing is a privilege and I am lucky to have the drive, talent, and means to enjoy this activity.
-It is something I look forward to doing, yet it is something that I cannot always get into.
-A true enigma.
+Writing is a privilege, and I am lucky to have the drive, talent, and means to enjoy this activity.
+I look forward to doing it, yet it is something I cannot always get into—a true enigma.

 You’re the best -Bill